 This gentle tour is based in the lovely village of Hartington.
 Set amongst the rolling green fields of Derbyshire's White Peak you will cycle along numerous traffic free bridleways & quiet country lanes to discover a number of unspoilt Peak District villages.
 Each days route has a number of alternatives if you wish to extend your ride & navigation is easy.
 This tour is suitable for anyone with limited cycling experience or anyone that would like a leisurely tour in some of the Peak Districts most scenic country.

 Peak Family Tour

-This tour is suitable for families because the majority of the route is along traffic free bridleways & the mileage each day is low.
+This tour is suitable for families because the majority of the route is along traffic free bridleways and the mileage each day is low.
 However this tour is suitable for anyone with limited cycling experience.
-Your 1st day takes you along the High Peak Trail to the ancient market town of Winster.
+Your first day takes you along the High Peak Trail to the ancient market town of Winster.
 Your second day in the saddle is mostly along quiet country lanes to the charming town of Ashbourne.
 Day 3 is almost entirely on bridleways back to your starting point.